-Step 2: Look at the icons in Settings and select the one that says Apps, denoted by a list-like icon.
-This should open up the Apps & features window.
+Step 2: Look at the Settings icons and select the one that says Apps, denoted by a list-like icon.
+This should open up the Apps & Features window.

 Step 4: Select the specific app you want to uninstall.
-This will show you how much space the app is taking up, who made the app, and when it was downloaded: It will also bring up a large gray button to “Uninstall” the program (next to the “move” option).
-Select Uninstall, and confirm the process.
+This will show you how much space the app is taking up, who made the app, and when it was downloaded: It will also bring up a large gray button to Uninstall the program (next to the move option).
+Select Uninstall to confirm the process.
 Windows will then remove the program from your operating system.

-Note: Sometimes the Uninstall button will be grayed out.
-That means the program is a system app that is too important for Windows to just delete.
+Note: Sometimes, the Uninstall button will be grayed out.
+That means the program is a system app that is too important for Windows to delete.
 If you see this, double-check that you have picked the right app.
-If something is going wrong with this program, you need to explore updates or repairs instead of trying to delete it.
+If something goes wrong with this program, you need to explore updates or repairs instead of deleting it.

 Option 2: Batch uninstall bloatware

 Sometimes Windows 10 can get bogged down with too much bloatware or too many casually downloaded apps: When they start creating slowdowns or storage issues, it’s time to remove them.
-The Windows 10 tool isn’t well designed for finding and deleting multiple apps, but fortunately there are many “uninstallers” you can download online to help out (anti-virus software can also be useful here).
+The Windows 10 tool isn’t well designed for finding and deleting multiple apps.
+Fortunately, there are many “uninstallers” you can download online to help out (anti-virus software can also be useful here).

-Geek Uninstaller: Geek uninstaller has precisely the features you need to delete any unwanted programs (fully compatible with Windows 10 and Windows Store apps): It will scan your computer for particular files by name, or for bloatware that looks ripe for removing.
-When you remove programs it will also scan for “leftovers” or related files that no longer have relevance, so you can clear even more space.
+- Geek Uninstaller: Geek Uninstaller has precisely the features you need to delete any unwanted programs (fully compatible with Windows 10 and Microsoft Store apps): It can scan your computer for particular program names.
+When you remove programs, it will also scan for “leftovers” or related files that no longer have relevance so that you can clear even more space.
 It also has a Force Removal option if a normal uninstall isn’t working.
-The interface is a little dated, but shouldn’t present any problems, especially if you are looking for a quick batch uninstall option to clear things up.
+The interface is a little dated but shouldn’t present any problems, especially if you are looking for a quick batch uninstall option to clear things up.

-Wise Program Uninstaller: Wise Program has a slicker, stronger interface than Geek Uninstaller, but also offers features like searching, scans, deleting leftover files, and force uninstall.
-There are a couple advanced tools for more tinkering, such as organizing apps by review scores, or the ability to enable a right-click to uninstall option on Windows.
-Wise Program has more to offer as a long-term uninstaller that you will use repeatedly over the life of your computer.
+- Wise Program Uninstaller: Wise Program has a slicker, stronger interface than Geek Uninstaller and offers features like searching, scans, deleting leftover files, and force uninstall.
+There are a couple of advanced tools for more tinkering, such as the ability to enable a right-click to uninstall option on Windows.
+Wise Program has more to offer as a long-term uninstaller that you will repeatedly use over the life of your computer.